Cyfrin/Updraft/courses/formal-verification/3-gasbad/05-verifying-nftmock/+page.md

 ### Wrap Up

-Ok, things seem more or less set up, and we've testing that our configs and specs are working, we've tested that we can send jobs to Certore - great.
+Ok, things seem more or less set up, and we've testing that our configs and specs are working, we've tested that we can send jobs to Certora - great.

 In the next lesson let's actually set up a rule to test that our totalSupply is never negative.